Lluyssen/BackPackAndroid/README.md

 ## FEATHURE

--> Login Page
+* Login Page
--> Register Page
+* Register Page
--> Google Map view
+* Google Map View
--> Add a personalisable interest Point
+* Add a personalisable interest Point
--> Show the info of a interest Point
+* Show the info of the interest Point
--> Display Géolocalisation with out internet
+* Display Géolocalisation with out internet
+* Connect with the BackPack APi

 ## Release History